Canon 500D vs Olympus E-PL1

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the 500D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL1 relies on live view and the rear LCD for framing.
 That said, the E-PL1 can be equipped with an optional viewfinder – the VF-2.
 The adjacent table lists some of the other core features of the Canon 500D and Olympus E-PL1 along with similar information for a selection of comparators.

 One feature that differentiates the E-PL1 and the 500D is in-body image stabilization (IBIS).
-The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the 500D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the 500D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the 500D and the E-PL1 write their files to SDHC cards.